rstanjieyi/GeoAI-in-CVPR-2025/README.md

 * Dataset and code: None
 * <details>
     <summary>Abstract (Click to expand):</summary>
+    Foundation models for remote sensing have garnered increasing attention for their great performance across various observation tasks.
+However, current models lack robustness when managing diverse input types and handling incomplete data in downstream tasks.
+In this paper, we propose RobSense, a robust multi-modal foundation model for Multi-spectral and Synthetic Aperture Radar data.
+RobSense is designed with modular components and pre-trained by a combination of temporal multi-modal and masked autoencoder strategies on a huge-scale dataset.
+Therefore, it can effectively support diverse input types, from static to temporal, uni-modal to multi-modal.
+To further handle the incomplete data, we incorporate two uni-modal latent reconstructors to recover rich representations from incomplete inputs, addressing variability in spectral bands and temporal sequence irregularities.
+Extensive experiments show that RobSense consistently outperforms state-of-the-art baselines on the complete dataset across four input types for segmentation and classification tasks.
+Furthermore, the proposed model outperforms by considerably larger margins when the missing rate increases in the incomplete datasets.
   </details>

 #### RSVOS-SAM: High-Quality Interactive Segmentation for Remote Sensing Video Object